Tanjib-Rafi/DevOps/Azure/azure-k8s-internals.md

     `ssh <your-username>@<vm-public-ip>`

-- On the master node, run the following:
+- On the master node, run the following to install packages:

-`

 ### Steps to Install `kubeadm` on Ubuntu: